MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-repository-manager/deployr-repository-manager-files.md

 If your objective is to permit other users and/or applications to see files and/or execute scripts, we recommend setting the appropriate [access rights](#about-file-properties) using the **Restricted**, **Shared** or **Public** access rights as a means of controlling that access.

->[!NOTE]
->Owners are also referred to as authors on API calls.
+>**Important!** Owners are also referred to as authors on API calls.

->[!IMPORTANT]
+>
->In general, we do not recommend having multiple owners for a script, when it is in production, since calling applications are required to reference scripts using the file name, its directory, and its owner (author).
+>Also, we do not generally recommend having multiple owners for a script when it is in production, since calling applications are required to reference scripts using the file name, its directory, and its owner (author).

 To add or remove owners: